hadoyyo/Applant/README.md

 - ⏰ Notifications informing about the need to water a particular plant and the ability to set the time at which we are to receive these notifications
 - 🌙 Dark mode of the application
 - 🌍 2 language versions (English, Polish)
-- 📱 Compatibility with different types of devices that can install .apk files (phones, tablets, laptops ChromeOS)
+- 📱 Compatibility with different types of devices that can install .apk files (phones, tablets, ChromeOS laptops)

 ## Technologies
 - Kotlin